-Santa came early for Wall Street this year by giving the S&P 500 a 22 percent gain for 2009, and with just eight trading days left in the year, stock investors are not expecting to find much more under the tree.
+Santa came early for Wall Street this year by delivering a 22 percent return for 2009, and with just a handful of trading days to go, stock investors are not expecting to find much more under the tree.

-Investors will also pay attention this week to a final reading on third-quarter gross domestic product.
-But with the market already factoring in an economic recovery, the GDP data could evoke a muted response.
-Existing home sales and new home sales also will be worth noting, due to the central role the housing sector's collapse played in last year's financial crisis.
+Investors will pay attention to a final reading of third-quarter gross domestic product, but with the market already factoring in an economic recovery, the GDP data could evoke a muted response.
+Reports on existing home sales and new home sales also will be worth noting, due to the central role that the housing sector's collapse played in last year's financial crisis.

 I thought there might be one more push higher, but it now looks like investors are willing to let the market consolidate its gains this year, and are happy to lock in the profits that they've established, said Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut.

-The Standard & Poor's 500 Index has drifted in a range between 1,085 and 1,119 since the start of November as market players became more concerned with preserving 2009's gains rather than taking risky bets.
+The Standard & Poor's 500 <.SPX> has drifted in a range between 1,085 and 1,119 since the beginning of November as market players became more concerned with preserving 2009's gains rather than taking risky bets.
 The S&P 500 is up 22.1 percent for the year.

-On the plus side, though, is the ritual of year-end window dressing, when fund managers sell underperformers and buy some gainers to spruce up portfolios, which could lift stocks that have done well this year.
+Year-end window dressing -- when fund managers sell underperformers in favor of gainers to spruce up portfolios -- could lift stocks that have done well this year.

-Volatility may increase this week as fewer participants make it easier to push the market around.
-Indeed, the market has generally climbed on light volume this year, but most analysts expect stocks to grind sideways in the days ahead.
+Volatility could also increase next week as fewer participants make it easier to push the market around.
+Indeed, the market has generally climbed on light volume this year, but most analysts expect stocks to grind sideways.

 RETAIL'S ARCTIC WINTER

-A snapshot of how retailers fared over the weekend will come from anecdotal evidence about how busy - or not -- stores were, as well as sales and traffic data from ShopperTrak, a private firm that monitors such statistics.
+A snapshot of how retailers fared over the weekend will come from anecdotal evidence on how busy stores were, as well as from sales and traffic data from ShopperTrak, a private firm that monitors such statistics.

-Further insight into consumers' purchasing power and their inclination to spend will come on Wednesday from a final reading of December consumer sentiment from the Reuters/University of Michigan data.
-Economists expect an index reading of 73.5, compared with a previous reading of 67.4, according to a Reuters poll.
+Further insight into the strength of consumers' purchasing power and their inclination to spend will come from a final reading of December consumer sentiment on Wednesday.
+Economists are expecting a reading of 73.5, compared with a previous reading of 67.4, according to a Reuters poll.

-The struggling job market's pulse will be taken on Thursday, with the release of initial claims for jobless benefits, expected to fall to 470,000 from 480,000 the week before.
-For details on economic indicators, see
+Rounding out the week's data on Thursday will be initial claims for jobless benefits, which are expected to fall to 470,000 from 480,000 the week before.
+For more details on economic indicators, see

 EYES ON IRAQ AND IRAN